Wasserstein-based methods for convergence complexity analysis of MCMC with applications: Minorization Can Become a Liability as Dimension Increases

 Let $K_x^m, \; x \in \X\,,$ denote the probability measure defined by $K^m(x,\cdot)$, and denote $K_x^1$ by $K_x$.
 We assume that the Markov chain is Harris ergodic, i.e., irreducible, aperiodic, and positive Harris recurrent \citep[see, e.g.,][]{meyn2012markov}.
 Thus, the chain has a unique stationary distribution~$\Pi$ to which it converges.
-The difference between $K_x^m$ and~$\Pi$ is most commonly measured by the total variation distance, $\|K_x^m - \Pi\|_{\mbox{{ TV}}}$, which is the supremum of their discrepancy over measurable sets.
+The difference between $K_x^m$ and~$\Pi$ is most commonly measured by the total variation (TV) distance, $\|K_x^m - \Pi\|_{\mbox{{ TV}}}$, which is the supremum of their discrepancy over measurable sets.
 The associated convergence rate, denoted by $\rho_*^{\mbox{{ TV}}}$, is defined as the infimum of $\rho \in [0,1]$ that satisfy~\eqref{ine:geometric} when~$D$ is the TV distance.
-A standard technique for constructing upper bounds on $\rho_*^{\mbox{{ TV}}}$ is based on d\&m conditions.
-One of the earliest examples of this method is due to \citet{rosenthal1995minorization}, whose result is now stated.
+A standard technique for constructing upper bounds on $\rho_*^{\mbox{{ TV}}}$ is based on drift and minorization (d\&m) conditions.
+One of the most well-known examples of this method is due to \citet{rosenthal1995minorization}, whose result is now stated.

 \begin{proposition} \citep{rosenthal1995minorization} Suppose that \begin{enumerate} \item[$(A1)$] there exist $\lambda < 1$, $L < \infty$, and a function $V: \X \to [0,\infty)$ such that

 for all $x \in \X \;$; \item[$(A2)$] there exist $d > 2L/(1-\lambda)$, $\gamma < 1$ and a probability measure $\nu: \mathcal{B} \to [0,1]$ such that, for every $x \in C := \{x' \in \X: V(x') \leq d\}$, $K(x,\cdot) \geq (1-\gamma)\nu(\cdot)$. \end{enumerate} Then for all $x \in \X$ and $m \geq 0$,